Ministry of Agriculture, Forestry and Fisheries (Croatia)

-The ministry of Agriculture (Ministarstvo poljoprivrede) is a ministry of the Croatian government, whose work is aimed at overseeing the development of agriculture and fisheries in Croatia.
+The Ministry of Agriculture, Forestry and Fisheries of the Republic of Croatia (Ministarstvo poljoprivrede, šumarstva i ribarstva) is a ministry of the Croatian government, whose work is aimed at overseeing the development of agriculture and fisheries in Croatia.

 Although most of the Croatian agricultural output is made in the fertile lowlands of Slavonia, the Neretva Delta in Dalmatia makes a major contribution in some sectors.